 Airflow task to refresh PostgreSQL Materialized Views 06 Jul 2018

-This simple DAG will run a refresh command on a daily basis.
-In order to use the
+This will run a refresh command on a daily basis.
+Remember that in order to use the

 postgres_conn_id parameter.
 You can execute any SQL command by using this operator.

 Thanks for reading!